TheoOkafor/file-transformer/README.md

 ![the flow for the system](https://res.cloudinary.com/teamhaven/image/upload/v1613888641/png.png)

+## The justifications for my solution
+I used Flask for the development because of the cron job.
+I needed the scripts to be kept alive and to be terminated by shutting down the flask server.
+I considered cronTab, but it didn't work well with docker and my machine.

+Another reason why I opted for this implementation was because it is simpler to implement and to manage.
+I also know that I can expose REST API endpoints for the cron manager - apscheduler, and manage the cron job via secure APIs calls whenever necessary.
+This might be useful if I need to extend the time or vice versa.

 ## Running the app (locally)
 The app runs in a Flask server, with a chron job that runs after each `number_of_hours`.
 The cron job gets terminated when the server is stopped.